tbosch/jasmine-ui/README.md

 To be placed where the run and waits functions can be placed in asynchronous jasmine tests.

 #### `waitsForAsync()`
-* Waits until the end of all asynchronous work in the loaded frame:
+* Waits until the end of all asynchronous work in the test window:
+    * reload if an unload happened (experimental).
     * end of all timeouts
     * end of all intervals
     * end of all xhr calls (independent of a framework like jquery, ...)